 In 1982, the first-ever world championship devoted solely to disc golf took place in California: the inaugural Professional Disc Golf Association Disc Golf World Championship.
 That first championship didn't feature a protected women's division, however, and, unsurprisingly, no women competed in it.

 The next year, the event did include a protected women's division, making the 1983 PDGA Disc Golf World Championships the first time there was ever an event dedicated only to disc golf that awarded a world title to a woman.
-The professional women's division (Open Women) has been part of the event ever since.
+The professional women's division (Open Women or FPO) has been part of the event ever since.

 Though disc golf's Worlds (as it's commonly called) is a roving event that's only taken place in the same city in successive years one time in its history and the totals of rounds and courses players have been asked to play have fluctuated widely, the prestige its winners have earned has been constant.
 Those with a win at Worlds are forever etched into disc golf history.